 - 360-degree feedback from the Leadership Practices Inventory

-- Two-day Leadership Challenge Workshop training delivered by a certified Leadership Challenge Trainer
+- The Leadership Challenge Workshop training delivered by a certified Leadership Challenge Trainer

-- Six hours of mentoring from established blind leaders
+- Multiple hours of mentoring from established blind leaders

-- Access to six professionally delivered webinar training sessions geared to develop soft skills
+- Six professionally delivered webinar training sessions geared to develop soft skills

 - Six hours of professional coaching from a certified Leadership Challenge Trainer

-- 360-degree feedback from post-program Leadership Practices Inventory, including feedback from your mentor
+- 360-degree feedback from a post-program Leadership Practices Inventory, including feedback from your mentor

 - Access to an exclusive LinkedIn group for program alumni and mentors

-Our hope is to select a diverse and driven group of emerging leaders with vision loss to participate in this program.
+Our plan is to select a diverse and driven group of emerging leaders with vision loss to participate in each cohort of this program.
 Ideal candidates for the program will demonstrate the following: